-7a.7 The land to the east of Bonnybridge is indicated on the Key Diagram of the Structure Plan as Green Belt, although the detailed boundaries for the Green Belt are defined in the Falkirk Council Local Plan Finalised Draft (Deposit Version).
-Accordingly, the proposed development will be assessed against the Falkirk Council Local Plan Finalised Draft (Deposit Version) in relation to this matter.
-The application site does not lie within a Green Belt under the adopted Local Plan.
+7a.7 The land to the east of Bonnybridge is indicated on the Key Diagram of the Structure Plan as Green Belt, although the detailed boundaries for the Green Belt are defined in the Falkirk Council Local Plan.
+Accordingly, the proposed development will be assessed against the Falkirk Council Local Plan in relation to this matter.